tockawaffle/Apple-Pie-Bot/README.md

 ## Roadmap - 🛣

 - Create a Token on the BSC network to distribute around users of this bot.
 Interested?
-[Read this.]
+Soon.

 - Finish the commands that are missing from v12.

 - Get more attention from other communities.

+- Create a per-server economy.
+(Yes, every server with it's own economy.)

+- Create a global economy using some kind of "point" to get more features and etc.

 - Other things such as making more pies, I guess?